IllinoisLegalAidOnline/website-docs/docs/source/legal_info_by_role.rst

 Individual pieces of legal content can now be tagged to one of these populations and will then be available in the resources tab under a "I am ..." with the taxonomy terms listed.

 .. note:: It is not necessary to tag every piece of content to user types.
 These should be used when the article is particularly tailored for that population or especially relevant.
-Specifically tailored are more likely to be blog posts, videos, or text articles.
-Especially relevant are more likely to be guides and legal problems.

 Sample page (mobile view)
 ===========================